zaphosting/docs/docs/contribution-guides.md

 ### Submitting suggestion

 Now that you are confident that your suggestion is appropriate for our documentation, please head over to our [ZAP Docs GitHub repository](https://github.com/zaphosting/docs) and open an issue using the **Contribution Suggestion** template.
 Please follow the template that is provided and ensure that you fill in all necessary details.
-You will also be requested to confirm that you accept our Terms & Conditions for the Contribution Program, which can be [accessed here](contribution-terms.md).
+You will also be requested to confirm that you accept our Terms & Conditions for the Contribution Program, which can be [Contribution Terms](contribution-terms.md).

 :::caution
 Please ensure that you fill in your ZAP ID correctly to ensure you receive your reward to the correct account!